Financial Aid Policies

 The goal of the Yale Divinity School financial aid program is to enable students enrolled in YDS degree programs to manage and meet their institutional and living expenses without diverting undue energy or attention from their educational responsibilities.
 Most financial aid is awarded on the basis of demonstrated financial need—the difference between the cost of attending YDS and the personal or non-YDS resources available to the student during that academic year.
 YDS also offers a limited number of merit scholarships.

-In order to determine financial need and award financial aid, YDS requires students seeking aid to submit a financial aid application each year.
-U.S. citizens and permanent residents must submit both the YDS Financial Aid Application for U.S. Citizens and Permanent Residents form and the Free Application for Federal Student Aid (FAFSA).
-International students must submit the YDS Financial Aid Application for International Students form; incoming first-years must also submit the YDS International Student Financial Resources form after they matriculate.
-The application deadline for financial aid is March 1 for admissions applicants and May 1 for continuing students.
+In order to determine financial need and award financial aid, YDS requires all students seeking aid, including merit scholars, to submit a financial aid application each year.
+U.S. citizens and permanent residents must submit both a YDS financial aid application form and the Free Application for Federal Student Aid (FAFSA).
+International students must submit a YDS financial aid application form.
+Links to the required forms are available on the YDS Applying for Financial Aid webpage (https://divinity.yale.edu/admissions-aid/tuition-and-financial-aid/applying-financial-aid).
+The application deadline for financial aid is March 1 for admissions applicants and May 15 for continuing students.
+Incoming first-year international students must also submit the YDS International Student Financial Resources form after they matriculate.

-Students who receive YDS scholarships during the academic year may also receive summer tuition scholarships for selected courses offered by YDS, including intensive summer language and summer internship courses.
+Students who receive YDS scholarships during the academic year may also receive summer tuition scholarships for YDS summer internship courses.
 These YDS summer scholarships do not cover tuition for summer courses offered by other Yale schools or programs or by other universities.

 Financial aid recipients, including merit scholars, must submit a new financial aid application for each academic year.
 Unless an applicant’s financial circumstances have improved significantly, an applicant may count on the same standard of support in subsequent years.
 If during the academic year a student’s tuition charge changes, the student’s scholarship will be adjusted accordingly.

 Whenever a financial aid student receives additional resources unaccounted for in the award letter, the student must notify the YDS Office of Financial Aid.
-The office will use those resources to eliminate any unmet need and then reduce educational indebtedness before considering the reduction of a YDS scholarship.
+The office will use those resources to eliminate any unmet need and then reduce education loans before considering the reduction of a YDS scholarship.

 International students are eligible for the same level of YDS scholarship aid as U.S. citizens.
 They should be aware that scholarships from Yale Divinity School may have U.S. tax implications as determined by the Internal Revenue Service (IRS) of the United States.
 For more information, please see our International Students and U.S. Taxes webpage (https://divinity.yale.edu/admissions-aid/tuition-and-financial-aid/tuition-and-fees/international-students-and-us-taxes).